 Carer's Allowance and the National Living Wage

-In April 2016 the new National Living Wage was introduced.
-This saw the minimum wage for those aged 25 or over increase from £6.70 to £7.20 per hour.
-While this was good news for most low paid workers, it may cause problems for some parents on low earnings if they are claiming both Carer's Allowance and Working Tax Credit.
+In April 2019 the National Living Wage for those aged 25 or over will increase from £7.83 per to £8.21 per hour.
+While this will be good news for most low paid workers, it may cause problems for some parents on low earnings if they are claiming both Carer's Allowance and Working Tax Credit.

-In order to get Carer's Allowance, your earnings after allowable deductions must be no more than £110 per week.
-Prior to April 2016 someone working 16 hours on the national minimum wage earns £107.20 per week.
-Since this is below £110, they can get Carer's Allowance.
+In order to get Carer's Allowance from April 2019, your earnings after allowable deductions must be no more than £123 per week.

-However, since April 2016 the new National Living Wage for the over 25s is £7.20 per week.
-This means someone working 16 hours a week will have earnings of £115.20 per week.
-Because their wages will be £5.20 more than the amount they are allowed to earn, they are at risk of losing all of their Carer's Allowance.
+However, with the National Living Wage for the over 25s increasing to £8.21 per hour from April, someone working 16 hours a week will have earnings of £131.36 per week.
+Because their wages will be £8.36 more than the amount they are allowed to earn, they are at risk of losing all of their Carer's Allowance.

 A parent in this position may be tempted to cut their hours so their earnings do not increase.
 However, depending on your circumstances, cutting your hours to below 16 could mean you no longer qualify for Working Tax Credit.
 This is particularly likely if you are a lone parent.